microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 Name | Value
 --- | ---
 `customDimensions.IssueReporter` | The ServiceName property of the associated issue reporter.
 Current values are `Azure Boards` for ADO or `GitHub` for GitHub.
-`customDimension.RuleId` | *Present only if axe-windows flagged an issue*.
+`customDimension.RuleId` | *Present only if Axe.Windows flagged an issue*.
 Reports the rule flagged by Axe.Windows.
-`customDimension.UIFramework` | *Present only if axe-windows flagged an issue*.
+`customDimension.UIFramework` | *Present only if Axe.Windows flagged an issue*.
 Reports the UI Framework of the UI Automation element flagged by Axe.Windows.

 #### Mainwindow_Startup
 Trigger: The user starts the application.